cziedins/lora_academy/weatherStation.md

 ### Hardware I used for this assignment

-As the Sodaq Explorer was not available when I started the course I went the RAK Lora Starter Kit which also includes a gateway.
+As the Sodaq Explorer was not available when I started the course I took the RAK Lora Starter Kit which also includes a gateway.
-For pressure, temperature, humidity and gas I took the combined board from Adafruit.
+For pressure, temperature, humidity and gas I went for the combined BME680 board from Adafruit.
 Added soil moisture and light sensors.

 - Arduino Uno